Welcome to our first Fethiye news roundup of 2021!

 It was winter.
 We thought…

-A stormy deluge.
-And then we wake up on February 1st to temperatures akin to late spring and a weekly weather forecast that shows similar temperatures for the full week ahead.
+And then we wake up on February 1st to temperatures akin to late spring.
+And a weekly weather forecast that shows similar temperatures for the full week ahead.

 With temperatures of 21 degrees Celsius, the outing for our winter running clothes was short-lived.
 As was the outing for winter jackets.